 - Corticosteroids: These are prescribed if the symptoms are severe and the child does not respond to treatment with anti-inflammatory medicines.

-- Antibiotics: Penicillin G benzathine or antibiotics such as azithromycin are prescribed to eliminate the remaining bacteria in the body during the initial stage of treatment.
+- Antibiotics: Penicillin G benzathine or antibiotics are prescribed to eliminate the remaining bacteria in the body during the initial stage of treatment.
 After the child completes the initial course of antibiotics, preventive treatment with antibiotics (antibiotic prophylaxis) is prescribed for a longer duration to prevent complications.

 - Anticonvulsant (antiseizure) medications: Anticonvulsants are usually recommended for children with Sydenham chorea.
 Depakine (valproic acid) and Tegretol or Carbatrol (carbamazepine) are some antiseizure medications prescribed for chorea.